storygrapher/storygrapher.github.io/content/post/berliner-breakfast/index.md

 ---
 title: 'Berliner Breakfast'
 subtitle: I wasn’t prepared for Berlin.
 In fact no one is.
 No one ever was.
+summary: I wasn’t prepared for Berlin.
+In fact no one is.
+No one ever was.

 authors:
 - admin